mattja/distob/README.rst

 ======

 | Distributed computing made easier, using remote objects
-|  N.B. this is a development pre-release: lots not yet working, API subject to change!
+|  N.B. this is a development pre-release: lots not yet working!

 Overview
 --------